jakesiney/jakesiney/README.md

 <p align="left">My name is Jake, I am developer from London with a background in advertising production.
 I am  passionate about tech, cloud computing, coding and DevOps!</p>

-👨‍💻 Currently working with Terraform and Kubernetes.</br>
+👨‍💻 Currently working with Python, Terraform and Kubernetes.</br>
 🎯 Deploying to AWS.